mikbitz/mopatop/README.md

 ## Capability

 This model is currently known to be able to run an epidemic with at least 4.5 billion simple agents, along with 2.1 billion homes/workplaces/transport vehicles on a 76 core machine with 512GB of memory - benchmarking is as yet incomplete however.
+Scaling seems good out to 64 cores.

 Memory scales linearly with agent numbers at about 0.1K per agent (including places/transport).
 Initialisation on Intel icelake processors takes about 1.5 micro-seconds per agent, and run times scale at about 0.2 microseconds per agent per model time step.
 Speedup continues out to 64 core, a little less than linearly with a factor of about 25 over 64 cores.

+Using MPI and the MUI coupler (see fetchall.h) the model can be scaled up to 7 billion agents on two 76 core 512GB nodes.